Carrington-Brown: Career

 "Me & My Cello" was the original one-woman show that Carrington created in 1996, but after meeting they wrote Brown into the show.
 It began as a musical journey around the world with Carrington’s cello, Joe and after Brown joined the show he brought in the bagpipes, which he had learnt in the Boy’s Brigade in London from the age of 11.

-Since their first show in 2007 “Me & My Cello”, they have written and performed 8 shows in total for which they have won numerous international prizes.
+Since their first show in 2007, "Me & My Cello", they have written and performed 8 shows in total for which they have won numerous international prizes.
 These include an orchestra show "Comedy Meets Classics and an Operetta, Turnadot.
-Since performing together as Carrington-Brown they have performed all across Germany, Switzerland, Austria, France, Spain, the Netherlands, Finland, Poland, Croatia, the UK, the USA, Canada, India, Brazil and South Africa, performing in English, German, French and Spanish.
+Since performing together as Carrington-Brown they have performed all across Germany, Switzerland, Austria, France, Spain, the Netherlands, Finland, Poland, Croatia, the UK, the US, Canada, India, Brazil and South Africa, performing in English, German, French and Spanish.

 In February they were invited to appear on Britain’s Got Talent for ITV in the UK.
 They have also been featured on many different TV shows in Europe, including an exclusive Arte Documentary, which was featured on Lufthansa inflight Entertainment and Euromaxx.

 They have performed their show in such venues as the Concertgebouw Amsterdam, Köln Philharmonie, Tonhalle Zürich, Konzerthaus Vienna, Bonn Opernhaus, Olympia Paris and have performed in festivals such as the Avignon, Edinburgh, Cape Town Comedy, Rheingau and Ludwigsburger Schlossfestspiele.